saq/saq.github.io/people.md

 ### Megan Sullivan, PhD 2023
 Megan began working in the lab as an undergraduate at Ohio State.
 Since then she has worked on plant ecology research in Panama, China, Brazil, and Gabon.
 Her PhD dissertation research focuses on the how selective logging alters regeneration and thereby changes the composition, structure, and function of seedling, sapling, and mature tree communities in the tropical rain forests of Gabon.

  - Sullivan, M.K., Biessiemou P.A.M., Niangadouma, R., Abernethy, K.A, Queenborough, S.A., Comita, L.S.
+2022.
 A decade of diversity and forest structure: post-logging patterns across life stages in an Afrotropical forest.
-Forest Ecology and Management. https://doi.org/10.1016/j.foreco.2022.120169
+Forest Ecology and Management, 513, 120169. https://doi.org/10.1016/j.foreco.2022.120169

  - Sullivan, M.K. & Queenborough, S.A.
-(2020).
-"Precipitation gradients, plant biogeography, and the incidence of drip‐tips in Cerrado plant species."
-Biotropica.
-52, 583– 589.  https://doi.org/10.1111/btp.12797
+2020.
+Precipitation gradients, plant biogeography, and the incidence of drip‐tips in Cerrado plant species.
+Biotropica, 52, 583–589.  https://doi.org/10.1111/btp.12797

 [website](https://meganksullivan.weebly.com/)

+## Masters students

+### Emma Grover, MESc 2023
+Emma is investigating variation in leaf traits across a rainfall gradient in the Western Ghats, India, and within the Yasuni forest dynamics plot, Ecuador.

 ## Undergraduate students